 Refueling an electric vehicle is as simple as plugging in to an electric outlet so the vehicle’s battery can recharge.
 An electric vehicle can be recharged at night with affordable electricity that costs the equivalent of $1.20 to $1.50 per gallon of gas.
-With gas prices increasing, driving on electricity can help many households save money.
+With gas prices increasing, driving on electricity can help many households save money on fuel.

 There are three different “levels” of charging that EV drivers can access today:

 Level 1: 3-5 miles of charge per hour; a standard household 120V outlet is the most affordable way to provide an overnight charge for drivers who average less than 50 miles/day.
 Level one can also be a solution for workplaces where cars are parked for many hours per day.

 Level 2: 10-50 miles of charge per hour; the go-to option for faster home charging, workplace and public destination stations.
 Utility programs can provide funding to install residential or workplace Level 2 chargers.